PiGames-art/.github/profile/README.md

 - If you get it true, you are alive but if you dont't,
 - It will cause **memory leak** and will delete every file.

+## Written Licenses
+- Games Pi License (Customised for games but basically, it is a copyleft license)
+- Videos Pi License (For every type of media content.)
+- Softwares Custom Pi License (Half-License)
+You can find all of them in [Pi License Collection](https://github.com/PiGames-art/Pi-License-Collection) repo.

 ## About Other [PiGames](https://github.com/PiGames)
 Well, i noticed them after using this PiGames name.
 I think they are a dead game studio, their last commits were years ago.
 And they are using Pig, i am using Pi itself.
 So there should not be any copyright issues.